chateaux/certified-rng/README.md

-# GamblingTec RNG
+# Casino Games RNG

 ## About
-This is a simple wrapper using Laminas/Laminas/Rand which has been certified by Sunseven NV for use with a UK, Malta and Curacao Gambling License.
+This is a simple wrapper using Laminas/Laminas/Rand which has been certified for use with a UK, Malta and Curacao Gambling License.

 The wrapper is freely available for use by the gambling community for their games.
 By using this wrapper, we can assist you